Diversity, Equity & Inclusion (DEI) Hub

 Ireland

-• In 2021, Insurance Ireland partnered with its strategic alliance partners Deloitte and Brokers Ireland to carry out a first industry-wide Diversity survey.
-Its purpose was to understand the current diversity landscape, reflect where the industry is doing well and identify any gaps to enable future improvements.
+• On an annual basis since 2021, Insurance Ireland has partnered with its strategic alliance partners Deloitte to carry out a Diversity survey.
+Its purpose is to understand the current diversity landscape, reflect where the industry is doing well and identify any gaps to enable future improvements.
 The survey focused on three areas: gender, nationality/ethnicity and age.
-The results are split into small, medium and large organisations.
-The aim is to run this survey every year.
+Here are links to our annual reports:

 Italy